hbctraining/variant_analysis/lessons/06_aggregate_multiqc.md

 In the right hand panel, navigate to where the HTML files are located on O2 `~/variant_calling/reports/multiqc/`.
 Then decide where you would like to copy those files to on your computer and move to that directory on the left hand panel.

-Once you have found the HTML output for `MultiQC` **copy it over** by double clicking it or drag it over to right hand side panel.
+Once you have found the HTML output (`multiqc_report.html`) for `MultiQC` **copy it over** by double clicking it or drag it over to right hand side panel.
 Once you have the HTML file copied over to your computer, you can leave the `FileZilla` interface.
-You can then locate the HTML file on your computer and open the HTML report up in a browser (`Chrome`, `Firefox`, `Safari`, etc.).
+You can then locate the HTML file on your computer and open the HTML report up in a browser (Chrome, Firefox, Safari, etc.).

 ## Evaluate MultiQC HTML Report

 ### General Statistics

 Now we can evalute all of our `FastQC` and alignments metrics at once.
-In the first table we are presented with gives us an overview of our sequencing and alignment.
+The first table we are presented with gives us an overview of our sequencing and alignment.

 <p align="center">
 <img src="../img/General_statistics.png" width="800">